spences10/scottspence.com/posts/2017/05/23/twitter-bot-playground/index.md

-Those two lines give us the `temp` directory of the operating system, so if like me you're on Windows it will work as well as if you are on another stsyem like a linux based system, which is what `now` is.
+Those two lines give us the `temp` directory of the operating system, so if like me you're on Windows it will work as well as if you are on another system like a Linux based system, which is what `now` is.
 In our `saveFile` function we're going to use `tmpDir` to save our file.

 We've taken out the `nasa.jpg` from the `getPhoto` function as we can